Vaults are containers that divide the data source into multiple compartments.

 Vaults are available with Advanced Data Sources: Devolutions Password Server, SQL Azure, Maria DB, MySQL and SQL server.

 This feature underwent a change of name, as Vaults were called Repositories before Remote Desktop Manager 2019.

 This article covers:

-We recommend creating a different repository for each customer or department.
+We recommend creating a different Vault for each customer or department.

 3.Enter a Name and Description (optional).
 The ID is generated automatically.

-1.Start in the repository you want to transfer repositories out of.
+1.Start in the Vaults you want to transfer repositories out of.

-2.On the Edit tab, click Move to Repository.
+2.On the Edit tab, click Move to Vault.